LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Experiments

 \subsection{Implementation Details}

 We choose \num{100} examples for our \OurMethod among 21,023 ALFRED training examples.
 We apply random stratified sampling to ensure we have a fair representation of all \num{7} task types in the \num{100}-example set.
 For the kNN retriever, we use the pretrained BERT-base-uncased model from the Huggingface Transformers Library~\cite{wolf-etal-2020-transformers}.
 For the LLM, we use the public GPT-3~\cite{gpt3} API with \num{9} in-context examples chosen from the \num{100} training examples by the kNN retriever.
-We set the temperature to \num{0} and apply a logit bias of \num{0.1} to all allowable output tokens as described in Section~\ref{sec:logit_bias}.
+We set the temperature to \num{0} and apply a logit bias of \num{0.1} to all allowable output tokens.
 The object list for grounded re-planning is retrieved from the object detector.
 Specifically, we use the pretrained object detector from HLSM's perception model.
 We only include objects with a label confidence more than \num{80}\% to reduce noise.
 It is worth noting that we can potentially use any object detector to obtain the object list, and we only use HLSM's perception model to save computation cost and time.
 To avoid violating our few-shot assumption, we use the pretrained navigation, perception, and depth model from HLSM which are trained using only synthesized trajectories from the simulator, without any paired training data involving natural language instructions or human annotations.

-We compare with two main baseline models, HLSM~\cite{blukis2021a} and FILM~\cite{min2022film}.
-They are also hierarchical planning models and achieve strong performance on the ALFRED leaderboard.
-We re-train these models to compare with \OurMethod under the same few-shot shot setting.
+We compare with two main baseline models, HLSM~\cite{blukis2021a} and FILM~\cite{min2022film} They are also hierarchical planning models and achieve strong performance on the ALFRED leaderboard.
+We directly replace the trained high-level planner for both models with our \OurMethod and did not modify any other parts.
+In addition, we re-train these models to compare with \OurMethod under the same few-shot shot setting.
 We also compare with several other published baselines models that are trained with the full data.
+Additionally, we also implement SayCan\footnote{\url{https://github.com/google-research/google-research/tree/master/saycan}} to ALFRED and compare under the same few-shot setting as \OurMethod.
+Further implementation details can be found in the supplementary.